spacetelescope/drizzlepac/doc/source/singlevisit.rst

 During SVM processing, all
-the WCS solutions in common to **all** of the Grism/Prism and direct images from the same detector in the visit are gathered and matched against a list of prioritized WCS solutions, where the preferred solution is of the form 'IDC_?????????-GSC240' and the 'IDC_?????????' represents the particular IDCTAB reference file.
+the WCS solutions in common to **all** of the Grism/Prism and direct images from the same detector in the visit are gathered and matched against a list of prioritized WCS solutions, where the preferred solution is of the form *IDC_?????????-GSC240* and the *IDC_?????????* represents the particular IDCTAB reference file.
 Once a common WCS solution is determined, the active (aka primary) WCS solution for the Grism/Prism and direct images from the same detector is then set to this common solution.
 Any previously active WCS for the image that is not already stored